sez11a/liferay-docs/develop/tutorials/articles/150-web-services/02-consuming-web-services/00-intro.markdown

 $$$

-This section of tutorials shows you how to discover and consume @product@'s web services.
+This section of tutorials shows you how to discover and consume @product@'s web services via hypermedia REST APIs.
 The following topics are covered:

 -   Discovering the API
 -   Sending Unauthenticated Requests